The New York Times buys Wordle - the game popularised by Kiwis

-The viral word game World has been bought by The New York Times Company for a sum the publisher says "in the low seven figures".
+The viral word game Wordle has been bought by the New York Times Company for a sum the publisher says "in the low seven figures".

 NYT bought Wordle from its creator, Josh Wardle, a New York software engineer who made it as a gift for his girlfriend.